When is outsourced marketing a good idea? When should you do it in-house? Here’s my experience…

 Whether you’re the sub-million-dollar scrappy start-up or you’re over $50 million, you need all of those parties I spoke about to understand the grand plan.

 I often talk about sales and marketing alignment.
-But really, the need for alignment is must broader.
+But really, the need for alignment is much broader.
 What about all those agencies that you work with?
 The recruitment companies?
 They all need to be on board too.

 And that’s the job of Funnel Plan – to help you build those answers together and then communicate those answers to all of those partners so they understand the greater vision.